freeCodeCamp/arcade-mode/PROGRESS.md

     1. Add user output box to the left panel.
     2. Add challenge title and description to left panel.
     3. Move the display of challenge information after user presses start.
+    4. Add ability to continue to the next challenge after passing all tests.

 ### Tuomas:
   - Progress: